RealityEngines.AI rebrands as Abacus.AI, announces Series A funding and general availability of the world’s first autonomous AI service.

 "I'm thrilled to join Abacus.AI as a key advisor as they prepare to launch the world's first fully autonomous AI service.
 I'm passionate about building software models of such high fidelity that they actually become the business or scientific process.
 Abacus.AI enables that kind of modeling, and the set of business applications is incredibly broad.
 Bindu Reddy is a brilliant innovator, and I look forward to being part of this team," said Marty Chavez, former CIO, CFO and global co-head of Securities at Goldman Sachs.

-Abacus.AI enables organizations of all sizes, even ones with little or no ML expertise, to easily plug and play state-of-the-art deep learning systems into their existing customer experiences and business processes.
+Abacus.AI enables organizations of all sizes to easily plug and play state-of-the-art deep learning systems into their existing customer experiences and business processes without data hassles and complex engineering.

 Abacus.AI was founded by Bindu Reddy, Arvind Sundararajan, and Siddartha Naidu.
 Bindu Reddy is the CEO of the company.
 Before co-founding Abacus.AI, she was the General Manager for AI Verticals at Amazon Web Services.
 Previously, Ms. Reddy was head of product for Google Apps before she started another company called Post Intelligence, which was acquired by Uber.
 Arvind Sundararajan, CTO of Abacus.AI, was a senior engineering leader in Uber's autonomous vehicle program (ATG) and at Google, where he was the engineering lead for the Gmail backend and AdSense's matching and serving system.
 Siddartha Naidu, Research Director of Abacus.AI, is the founder of BigQuery, the large scale serverless cloud data warehouse service offered by Google's cloud platform.
 Siddartha worked on a number of machine learning services and had senior engineering positions both at Google and Amazon.
 Abacus.AI is funded by Index Ventures, Eric Schmidt, Ram Shriram, Khosla Ventures, Paul Buchheit and others.